SteelCompendium/data-bestiary-md/Wode Elf Penteulu.md

 - ✦ ≤11: 5 damage; M2 restrained (save ends)
 - ★ 12–16: 9 damage; M3 restrained (save ends)

 Effect: The penteulu deals damage to each target one at a time and can teleport 3 squares after damaging a target.

+**3 Malice**
-3 Malice: Targets restrained by this ability take an additional **+1**.
+Targets restrained by this ability take an additional **+1**.

 **Fairness is a Human Concept (5 Malice)**